My Tri-C

 Questions: Contact Robyn.Herr@tri-c.edu

 Need help developing your grant proposal?
-Attend a grant writing workshop!
-Register in TEC by searching FDEV6083.
+This session is designed to provide an overview of both grants, the purchasing process at Tri-C, and general tips for proposal writing.
+Register in Compass by searching FDEV6083.
 The workshop is eligible for 1 SEU towards the Adjunct Stipend Program or 1 Service Credit.

 Training Dates and Times (FDEV6083 in TEC):